preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 Add groups to an Omnia group
 ------------------------------
-Only Omnia groups can be added to Omnia groups.
-If you need to add other groups, use Dynamic groups.
+For 7.5 it works this way: Only Omnia groups can be added to Omnia groups.
+If you need to add other types of groups to a group, use a Dynamic group.

+In Omnia 7.6 and later, Entra ID groups can be added to an Omnia group as well.

 1. Click the Groups icon.